GerHobbelt/google-diff-match-patch/README.md

 **Neil Fraser**

 Online demo: http://GerHobbelt.github.io/google-diff-match-patch/

+## License and installing the software

+The software is licenced under the Apache License Version 2.0.

+To install the library please use [bower](https://github.com/bower/bower) or simply clone this repository.

+    bower install google-diff-match-patch-js

+## Available languages / ports

 This library is currently available in seven different ports, all using the same API.
 Every version includes a full set of unit tests.